turtlexshark/Synth-Stick/README.md

 - Hard coded the Major, Major Pentatonic, and Minor Pentatonic (with b5) scales into separate arrays
 - Created a currentScale array to hold the current array scale values
 - Created a method changeScale that should change scale arrays when it's called.
 Use for a button toggle or something

+# SynthStick-v3.ino
+I got the code compiling for using the memcpy on arrays.
+It just had to be done in the setup() function instead of out in the global sphere where we were declaring it.
+Changes:

+- Added a button for instrument down
+- Added a button to change scales
+- Added functions for changing instrument up, changing instrument down, and changing scale
+- Now using arrays and memcpy to change scale and play the correct note